<aside> 💡 In this tutorial, you’ll to learn to add NPC traffic to the scene, and change their speed settings.

 Next, we can adjust some traffic-related settings, including speed limits and what vehicles should be spawned.
 There are also more advanced settings where you can affect the specific timing for how the NPCs will spawn.
 It looks like our traffic is a little bit slow for our purposes, so let’s make them drive a lot faster!

 Each road segment has its own speed limit that NPCs obey.
 When you select a road segment in the scene, you’ll find its current speed limit in the Traffic Block component in the Inspector window.
 When you click on the Speed Limit drop-down menu, you’ll find a range of different speeds.
-Unlimited is the fastest one, making NPCs drive as fast as their engines will allow!
+We can change the speed to 120 km/h for now.